mnieber/dodo-commands/doc/tutorial/part_2_local_development_with_docker.rst

   # ~/.dodo_commands/config

   [alias]
-  dcud = docker-compose up --detach
+  upd = docker-compose up --detach

-When we try out the command with ``dodo dcud`` it will start both containers.
+When we try out the command with ``dodo upd`` it will start both containers.

 Details: Preset docker commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~